Photo from Unsplash

 Forgiveness

-The religious teachers of Christ’s day taught that four times was the extreme limit of forgiveness.
-Peter exceeded this in his estimate, but how far even he fell short of the Divine ideal!
-Seven was to the Jews the number of perfection, so that no expression could more forcibly convey the impression of ever-renewed, eternal, repetition than “seventy times seven!.”
-What comfort there is for each one of us here!
-For if God expects man to forgive his brother thus, how may we not count on His forgiveness!
+The religious teachers in Christ’s time taught that four times was the limit for forgiveness.
+Peter exceeded this limit in his suggestion but still fell far short of the Divine ideal.
+To the Jews, seven represented perfection, and so Christ’s expression, “seventy times seven,” conveyed the idea of infinite, ever-renewing forgiveness.
+What a comfort this is for each one of us!
+If God expects us to forgive endlessly, how much more can we count on His forgiveness?

 Prayer

-O Lord, may we hear Thee say to us: Thy sins which are many are all forgiven; Go in peace; and may we, in our turn, forgive as we have been forgiven, and may the sun not go down upon our wrath.
+O Lord, may we hear You say, “Your sins, though many, are all forgiven; go in peace.”
+And may we, in turn, forgive as we have been forgiven, letting no day end with unresolved anger.
 Amen.